otto-de-legacy/lambdacd-lineup/README.md

 # lambdacd-lineup

-With Lambdacd-Lineup you can take and compare screenshots of multiple urls in your pipeline.
+With LambdaCD-Lineup you can take and compare screenshots of multiple urls in your pipeline.
 This is very helpful if you have a webservice and you want to ensure that changes do not affect the GUI.

 Check out [Lineup](https://github.com/otto-de/lineup) to get more information about this project.
-Lambdacd-Lineup is just a wrapper to integrate this tool in LambdaCD.
+LambdaCD-Lineup is just a wrapper to integrate this tool in LambdaCD.

 ## Requirements
 * Ruby